LukeLIN-web/javaApplicationTechnology/APIserver/Doc.md

 2. when content including `<C1`,  browser can not receive any http data.

-   I tried `&lt;`.  and use content.length() to specify length instead of  100.
+   I tried `&lt;`.  and use `content.length()` to specify length instead of  100.
 It worked.

 3. I learned that we could use File class `createTempFile` `temp.deleteOnExit()`method and then we don't manually delete so many files.

+4. We could self define `Treeset` comparable to sort and distinguish.